tonmoydeb404/propose/readme.md

 # React Boilerplate

-this is a react boilerplate with linting support. this boilerplate helps you to make a quick **react** project setup. click on <button>Use this template</button> button to create your next project with this template.
+this is a react boilerplate with linting support. this boilerplate helps you to make a quick **react** project setup. click on **Use this template** button to create your next project with this template.

-### things are used

-- Vite JS (frontend tool)
-- EsLint
-- Prettier
+### or use manually

 give _yarn_ or _npm install_ command to install all required packages.